Chener-Zhang/Network-and-Secutiry-Project/Assignment1/Readme.md

 ![GitHub Logo](/Assignment1/Picture6.png)

-Overall, our code was able to work once wwe fixed some of these bugs.
+Overall, our code was able to work once we fixed some of these bugs.